-For students who are contemplating the study of Medicine, Science or Engineering at university it is recommended to take all three sciences at IGCSE, giving the full option of IB choices; note that this is a rigorous course selection and students should only pursue this if they have demonstrated capability in Year 7 and Year 8 Science.
+For students who are contemplating the study of Medicine, Science or Engineering at university, it is recommended to take all three sciences at IGCSE, giving the full option of IB choices and Egyptian university requirements; note that this is a rigorous course selection and students should only pursue this if they have demonstrated capability in Year 7 and Year 8 Science.

-In terms of languages, students interested in studying French or Spanish as a part of their IB Diploma studies are required to select it as an IGCSE option; Visual Art and Theatre Arts require previous study at IGCSE level also.
-In order to meet the pre-requisites for entry into the IB Diploma you will need to pass all 8 IGCSE subjects and secure a combination of A, A and B grades to match the requirement of B grade minimum for Standard Level IBDP courses and A grade minimum to Higher Level IBDP courses.
+In terms of languages, students interested in studying French or Spanish as a part of their IB Diploma studies are required to select it as an IGCSE option; Visual Art and Theatre Arts are also electives and require previous study at IGCSE level.
+In order to meet the pre-requisites for entry into the IB Diploma you will need to pass 6 IGCSE subjects at Grade B or above, to match the requirement of B grade minimum for Standard Level IBDP courses and A grade minimum to Higher Level IBDP courses.

-Universities often specify grades A - C in particular subjects in their entrance requirements.
 The examinations are set by the University of Cambridge Assessment International Examinations and students answer scripts which are sent to the Examination Board in England for marking.
-The rigour of the Examination Boards' procedures ensures that IGCSE qualifications are recognised by universities and colleges world-wide.
+The rigour of the Examination Board's procedures ensures that IGCSE qualifications are recognised by universities and colleges world-wide.